 However, this will depend on several things.
 If you use them a lot, for example, if it is your principal job, or perhaps just minor use.
 Also, if you want to use these ear plugs for other things, like listen to music, or Answer Your Phone.

 There are earplug options available, for example: Convenient Fitting, Noise Reduction Rating (NRR), Long-Lasting, Flexibility, and if you want earplugs or headphones.
 As you can see, there is a lot in picking the best fit.

 These are my pick as earplugs for singers.
 They are reusable and should last years if taken care of.
 They come with a carrying case to keep them safe.

-These are the best given the price, which is a very reasonable $33.39.
-This works out much cheaper than the disposable earplugs after a few months.
-These plugs are less noticeable, and better for the environment.
+These are the best given the price, which is a very reasonable This works out much cheaper than the disposable earplugs after a few months.
+These plugs are less noticeable and better for the environment.

 These earplugs have a 19dB protection rating, meaning that the noise is reduced by 19 decibels.
-Due to the unique filter in these plugs, the high-end and low-end frequencies are not lost, which can happen with a lot of the other earplugs.
+Because of the unique filter in these plugs, the high-end and low-end frequencies are not lost, which can happen with a lot of the other earplugs.

 These plugs also conform to the canal of the wearer.
 Using smart seal technology, it conforms to the shape of any wearer’s ear canal.

 Why do singers put their hands on one ear, or even block one ear?
 This is because the singer is rarely performing alone, there is usually a band with them, playing loudly or a backing track they are singing too.

 This music can be so loud that the singer cannot hear their own voice well, to harmonize with other singers, or to sing in tune with the music.
 Blocking one ear, or partially blocking the sound to both ears, allows the singer to prevent some noise around them, and as you hear your own voice differently, they can now listen to themselves.